streamanalyze/sa.documentation/README.md

             from Person p, Person q
             where name(p)="Jacob" and name(q) = "Sam";
 ```
 Interface variables can be used to bind created object.
-For example:

 ```
 Amos 7> create Person(name, father) instances :b ("Bill",nil), ("John",:b);